viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 Now let’s add a camera to watch the video stream on the control panel as you move your rover.

-### Camera Configuration
+### Camera configuration

 Add your USB camera as a webcam.
-Please refer to [How to Configure a Camera > Connect and Configure a Camera](/configure-a-camera/#connect-and-configure-a-webcam) for complete instructions.
+Please refer to [How to Configure a Camera > Connect and Configure a Camera](/tutorials/configure-a-camera/#connect-and-configure-a-webcam) for complete instructions.

 {{< figure src="../img/foam-dart-launcher/config-webcam.png"  alt="Camera Component Attribute Pane." title="Camera Component Attribute Pane" width="800" >}}